SendiAp/Remaining/README.md

-## Did you hear the joke about the wandering nun?
-She was a roman catholic.
+## Hostess: Do you have a preference of where you sit?
+## Dad: Down.